martinslavov/yii2-rest-api/README.md

 ## Description

 This is REST API for Yii 2 Advanced Application Template.
 The template includes two tiers: front end, back end, each of which is a separate Yii application.
-This REST API

 Demo
 -------